awsdocs/amazon-guardduty-user-guide/doc_source/create-ip-set.md

 The request accepts the following data in JSON format\.

 **name**
 The friendly name to identify the IPSet\.
+The value of this field must be unique per detector, per account, and per region\.
 This name is displayed in all findings that are triggered by activity that involves IP addresses included in this IPSet\.
 Type: String
 Required: Yes